cloudflare/cloudflare-docs/content/email-security/deployment/api/setup/office365-journaling.md

 # Microsoft Office 365 journaling setup with Area 1

 For customers using Microsoft Office 365, setting up a phishing risk assessment with Area 1 and a journaling setup is quick and easy.
-You need to:

-* Configure conector for delivery to Area 1 (if required)
-* Configure Journal Rule

 The following email flow shows how this works:

 ![Email flow when setting up a phishing assessment risk for Office 365 with Area 1.](/email-security/static/office365-journalling-flow.png)